t-nicole13/Hawaii_Climate_Analysis/README.md

-# surfs_up
+# Hawaii_Climate_Analysis
-Investing in Waves and Ice Cream!

 ## Objective
-After a lovely vacation in Hawaii, I came up with a business plan to open a Surf n' Shake shop in Oahu.
-A potential investor wanted an analysis of the weather in the area.
+An analysis of the weather in Oahu, HI.

-### Original Analysis:
+### Tasks:
-    - Retrieve the Precipitation Data
+    1. Retrieve the Precipitation Data
-    - Find the Number of Stations
+    2. Find the Number of Stations
-    - Determine the Most Active Stations
+    3. Determine the Most Active Stations
-    - Find Low, High, and Average Temperatures
+    4. Find Low, High, and Average Temperatures
-    - Build Flask Routes
+    5. Build Flask Routes

-After presenting my original analysis, the investor requested an analysis of the temperature data for June and December.
-The is to determine if the business will be sustainable year-round.
-### Additonal Analysis:
-    - Summary Statistics for June
+    6. Summary Statistics for June
-    - Summary Statistics for December
+    7. Summary Statistics for December

 ## Resources
 ### Files: